fzammetti/knowledge-base/PHP/README.md

 Get all tweets of a specific hashtag

 ## Here's a quick and easy way to get all tweets of a specific usage using the useful cURL library.

-The following example will retrieve all tweets with the #cat hashtag.
+The following example will retrieve all tweets with the #cat hashtag:

     function getTweets($hash_tag) {
       $url = 'http://search.twitter.com/search.atom?q='.urlencode($hash_tag);